stefanpetschinka/ai-citation-readiness-framework/README.md

 ## What This Framework Measures

-The AI Citation Readiness Framework evaluates an entity across three dimensions:
+The AI Citation Readiness Score is the resulting assessment across these three dimensions.

 **1. Clarity**
 Is the entity unambiguously identifiable?
 AI systems must be able to determine who or what the entity is, what it does, and how it differs from similar entities, without guessing.